On April 4th, 2020 both Jupiter and Pluto formed a conjunction.

 Pluto is the planet of power and transformation.
 It is masculine energy and is the ruler of Scorpio and the Eighth House, the house of death and rebirth, sex, finances and resources, and regeneration and transformation.

 It takes Pluto between 12 and 31 years to pass through each sign and about 248 years to complete its orbit around the zodiac.
 It stations retrograde for about six months of each year.

 This planet governs destruction, obsession, the underworld, along with crime, terrorism, and dictatorships.
 It rules all things that are secret and hidden from view, from viruses to government conspiracies.

 What does Saturn represent?

 Saturn is the planet of karma.
-It is masculine energy and is the planetary ruler of Capricorn and the Tenth House, the house of career, patriarchy, government, and authority, and also, together with Uranus, rules Aquarius and the Eleventh House, the house of humanitarianism, friendships, and society.
+It is masculine energy and is the planetary ruler of Capricorn and the Tenth House, the house represents career, patriarchy, government, and authority.

 Saturn spends about 2-3 years in each zodiac sign and takes 28-30 years to complete its orbit of the zodiac.
 It stations retrograde for about four months of each year.